Home > Abuse Reporting Requirements

 Abuse Reporting Requirements

 The following information provides contact names and numbers if you suspect a child has been abused.
-Please contact firstname.lastname@example.org or call the Office of Risk and Insurance Management at 615-322-5155 if you have any questions.
+Please contact email@example.com or call the Office of Risk and Insurance Management at 615-936-5935 if you have any questions.
+Other forms of misconduct, maltreatment, or Protection of Minors Conduct Code violations may also be reported to Risk Management.

 Every member of the University community has a further obligation to report known or suspected abuse or neglect of a Minor on campus or in a Vanderbilt program immediately to Vanderbilt University.
-The preferred method is to immediately contact the Director of Minors Programs in the Office of Risk Management and Insurance at 615-322-5155.
-Alternatively, known or suspected abuse or neglect of a Minor on campus or in a Vanderbilt program shall be reported to the University and Medical Center hotline at 1-866-783-2287 or website at https://www.tnwgrc.com/Vanderbilt.
+The preferred method is to immediately contact the Director of Minors Programs in the Office of Risk Management and Insurance at 615-936-5935.
+Alternatively, known or suspected abuse or neglect of a Minor on campus or in a Vanderbilt program shall be reported to the University and Medical Center hotline at (844) 814-5935 or online at www.vanderbiltcompliancehotline.ethicspoint.com .

 Recommended Guidelines for Reporting: